Israel has turned the tables on Hezbollah, now what comes next? - analysis

 Subscribe to The Jerusalem Post Newsletter

 Hezbollah is now off balance.
-It prided itself on being an elite organization that functioned well, like a kind of state with an army.
-Now it is in a kind of chaos.
+It prided itself on being an elite organization that functioned well, like a state with an army.
+Now it finds itself in a state of chaos.
 As Israel stirs the pot, Hezbollah is making mistakes.
 It wants to lash out.

-The meeting with Aqil and Radwan force commanders was probably a meeting designed to plot the next step for Hezbollah.
-Now Aqil is eliminated.
-This is a reminder of the days when Israel eliminated Hamas leader Sheikh Ahmed Yassin in March 2004 and then also killed Hamas leader Abdel Aziz Rantisi the next month.
+The September 20 meeting with Aqil and Radwan force commanders likely aimed to strategize Hezbollah’s next move, but the elimination of Aqil has now occurred.
+This is a reminder of the days when Israel eliminated Hamas leader Sheikh Ahmed Yassin in March 2004 and then killed Hamas leader Abdel Aziz Rantisi the next month.
 This is how terror organizations can suffer setbacks.